wiiha/in-other-words-game/README.md

 # In Other Words

 This is the compiled code for the game "In Other Words".
-The game is a SPA and is hosted by GitHub Pages.
+The game is a single-page application (SPA) and is hosted by GitHub Pages.